 The New York Times reports that the guardrail’s end terminals cut through vehicles instead of peeling away upon impact as they should.
 This suspected defect may be linked to deaths and injuries across the country.

-If you were seriously injured or lost a loved one in a collision in Chicago or elsewhere in Illinois, the guardrail lawyers of Salvi, Schostok & Pritchard P.C. would like to help you.
+If you were seriously injured or lost a loved one in a car accident in Chicago or elsewhere in Illinois, the guardrail lawyers of Salvi, Schostok & Pritchard P.C., would like to help you.
 Contact us today to receive a free review of your case and discuss your rights and legal options.

 According to reports, the concern about the ET-Plus end terminal is that it stays intact when a vehicle strikes it.
 The end terminal, in this sense, acts like a spear, penetrating through the front of the vehicle and into the cabin.
 Drivers involved in collisions with ET-Plus guardrails have lost one or both legs due to the rail slicing through the vehicle, reports state.